astronomer/docs/astro/security.md

 ## Shared responsibility model

 Astro operates on a model of shared responsibility, which means that both the Astronomer team and Astronomer customers are responsible for the security of the platform.
-For more information, see [Shared Responsibility Model](shared-responsibility-model.md).
+For more information, see [Shared responsibility model](shared-responsibility-model.md).

 ## Architecture